phoenix1of1/autotorrent2/README.md

 * OS: Any, but only tested on linux
 * Python: 3.7+ are the only tested versions, might work with lower 3.x.

+## Important Notes

+* Not currently compatible with Python 3.12.5.
+Please see "Known Bugs" for further details.

 ## Quickstart guide

 Install Autotorrent2